Reuh/anselme/README.md

 #### Aliases

-When defining identifiers (in variables, functions or paragraph definitions), they can be followed by a colon and another identifier.
+When defining identifiers (in variables, functions or checkpoint definitions), they can be followed by a colon and another identifier.
 This identifier can be used as a new way to access the identifier (i.e., an alias).

 ```
 :42 name: alias